dauitsuragan002/tulgatts/README.md

         ```
     *   Copy only the token part (after `Token `).
     *   Set the `CHARACTER_AI_TOKEN` environment variable or create a `.env` file in the project root and add `CHARACTER_AI_TOKEN=your_copied_token`.
+    **Authorization easy (use for mobile) script**
+    If you want to easily obtain your CharacterAI token using your email, you can use the provided `auth.py` script:

+    ```sh
+    pip install characterai
+    python auth.py
+    ```
+    - Enter your email address.
+    - Open the sign-in link sent to your email (you can do this on your mobile).
+    - Paste the link back into the script prompt.
+    - The script will save your token to `user_token.txt` in the format required for `.env`.

+    This makes it easy to get your token without using browser developer tools.

 2. Use the library.